mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 #### CAPSULES GENERAL TRAITS

 Each capsule is spherical but the size of the capsule varies considerably.
-The smallest capsules are three metres in diameter; the largest is 150 metres across.
+The smallest capsules are three meters in diameter; the largest is 150 meters across.
 All the capsules are made out of the same greenish substance.
 The interior of the capsules is marked with strange glyphs, which appear to be decorative.
 In fact, these are intelligent control interfaces for different purposes.

 Secondary Controls Control Pushed In Neutral Pulled Out 1 (Appearance) Opaque portal Portal displays incomprehensible information about destination